How to Handle Dental Emergencies

-Most dental offices are open for regular business, but there is still a chance your dentist’s office could be closed or is on a reduced schedule.
+Dental offices are currently open for regular business, but there is still a chance your dentist’s office is on a reduced schedule.
 Always call ahead first.
-If your dental office is closed, we can assist you in finding care by calling (800) 544-0718 or visiting us online on our blog.
+We can assist you in finding care by calling (800) 544-0718 or visiting us online on our blog.

 Visit an Emergency Room if you experience:

 Types of Dental Emergencies:

 - Lost Tooth: If a permanent tooth is knocked out, time is of the essence.
 You may be able to re-implant the tooth.
 In order to give you the best chance, call your dentist immediately and try to get in to the office as soon as possible.
 Transport your tooth in a glass of milk if available.
 If not, a glass of saltwater will do.